rust-corpus/qrates/docs/src/extractor_crates_io.md

 cargo run --release -- compile
 ```

 This command may fail with a permission error if the user does not have the necessary permissions to communicate with the Docker manager.
-In that case, use `sudo:
+In that case, use `sudo`:

 ```bash
 sudo $(which cargo) run --release -- compile